Board of Directors

 Shelly Buhler, Chair, was elected 1st District Shawnee County Commissioner in November 2006, and currently serves as the chairwoman of the commission.
 From April 2001 until her successful bid for the commissioner seat, she served as mayor of Rossville, Kan.
 She has served on the board of directors for Kansas PRIDE and is a Leadership Topeka graduate.
 Utilizing her degree in community services, which she received from Benedictine College, she is a past president and current member of the Rossville Community Development Committee, the Rossville Foundation and the Rossville Economic Development Committee.
 Ms. Buhler also serves on the Rossville Pool Task Force and helps facilitate the Rossville Leadership Initiative.
 In 2005 she was the recipient of the Kansas Health Foundation Leadership Award.

 Michael Lennen, Vice Chair, is retired from Westar Energy in Topeka where he served as vice president for regulatory affairs.
 He's now associated in an of counsel role in the Topeka office of the law firm of Morris, Laing, Evans, Brock & Kennedy.
 A graduate of Southwestern College and Washburn University’s School of Law, Mr. Lennen has served our state as chairman of the Kansas Corporation Commission and secretary of the Kansas Department of Revenue.
 Before joining Westar’s management team, he spent 20 years practicing law in Wichita and was repeatedly recognized in the publication “Best Lawyers in America.”
-Mr. Lennen also serves as president of the board of directors for the Topeka Symphony Orchestra, and serves on the board of directors for the Independence Charitable Trust and the Brown Foundation.
+Mr. Lennen also served as president and is a current Board member of the Topeka Symphony Orchestra, and serves on the Board of Trustees of Southwestern College (Winfield, Kan.), the Board of Directors of the Independence Charitable Trust and the Board of Governors of the Washburn University Law School Alumni Association.

 Matt Allen has been the city manager for Garden City since 2008.
 He graduated cum laude in political science from Bethany College in 1995, and later earned a Masters of Public Administration degree, with honors, from the University of Kansas.
 Mr. Allen’s work history includes city administration roles in Oakley, Lenexa and Salina, Kan. as well as Joplin, Mo.
 He is a member of the Kansas Health Foundation Fellows VI class, which was convened around the topic of Healthy Community Design.
 Mr. Allen leads a municipal government team that is receiving state and national attention for innovation in the areas of public participation, local government social media, fiscal transparency, embracing diversity and healthy community design for rural communities.